Intrinsic symmetry groups of links with 8 and fewer crossings: Acknowledgements

 \section{Acknowledgements}

 We are grateful to all the members of the UGA Geometry VIGRE group who contributed their time and effort over many years towards this project.
 In particular, we'd like to acknowledge the contributions of graduate students Ted Ashton, Yang Liu, Steve Lane, Laura Nunley, Gregory Schmidt, Jae-Ho Shin, and Joe Tenini and undergraduate students Daniel Cellucci, James Dabbs, Alex Moore, and Emmanuel Obi.
 We also had a series of helpful conversations with Erica Flapan.
 Jeremy Rouse assisted with our Magma computations of subgroups of $\Gamma_\mu$.
+We are also grateful to the anonymous referee, who made a number of helpful suggestions as we revised the paper.
 Our work was supported by the UGA VIGRE grants DMS-07-38586 and DMS-00-89927 and by the UGA REU site grant DMS-06-49242.